-M. David Kornblatt, 53, has been a Director of Universal Stainless since April 2008.
-Since July 2009, Mr. Kornblatt has been Executive Vice President, Chief Financial Officer and Treasurer of Triumph Group, Inc., a New York Stock Exchange-listed manufacturer of aircraft components and accessories.
-Prior to that, since 2007, Mr. Kornblatt was Senior Vice President and Chief Financial Officer of Triumph.
+M. David Kornblatt, 54, has been a Director of Universal Stainless since 2008.
+Since February 2014, Mr. Komblatt has been Director of Corporate Development of Triumph Group, Inc., a New York Stock Exchange-listed manufacturer of aircraft components and accessories.
+Prior to that, since 2009 Mr. Kornblatt was Executive Vice President, Chief Financial Officer and Treasurer of Triumph and since 2007, Mr. Kornblatt was Senior Vice President and Chief Financial Officer of Triumph.
 Prior to joining Triumph, Mr. Kornblatt held the post of Senior Vice President and Chief Financial Officer of Carpenter Technology Corporation, a manufacturer, fabricator and distributor of specialty metals and engineered products, which he joined in 2006.
-From 2002 until its acquisition by Johnson Controls, Inc. in 2005, Mr. Kornblatt was with York International Corporation, a supplier of heating, ventilation, air conditioning and refrigeration products, serving as Vice President Finance for York Americas and then as Vice President and Chief Financial Officer.
+From 2002 until its acquisition by Johnson Controls, Inc. in 2005, Mr. Kornblatt was with York International Corporation, a supplier of heating, ventilation, air conditioning and refrigeration products, serving as Vice President of Finance for York Americas and then as Vice President and Chief Financial Officer.

-The Board believes that Mr. Kornblatt's qualifications include among other things: extensive knowledge of the aerospace markets and a detailed understanding of the financial and accounting aspects of the Company's business.
+The Board believes that Mr. Komblatt's qualifications include among other things: extensive knowledge of the aerospace markets and a detailed understanding of the financial and accounting aspects of the Company's business.

-Udi Toledano, 62, has been a Director of Universal Stainless since its founding in 1994.
-In September 2010, Mr. Toledano was appointed Lead Director.
-Mr. Toledano has managed UTA Capital LLC, a special situation investment fund, since January 2010 and has been the President of AAT Capital, Inc., a private investment company, since June 2008.
+Udi Toledano, 63, has been a Director of Universal Stainless since its founding in 1994.
+In September 2010, Mr. Toledano was appointed Lead Director of the Company.
+Since July 2013, Mr. Toledano has been the Chairman of Alleghany Capital Corporation, a subsidiary of Alleghany Corporation (NYSE: Y).
+Prior to that, Mr. Toledano managed UTA Capital LLC, a special situation investment fund, since January 2010 and was the President of AAT Capital, Inc., a private investment company, since June 2008.
 From 2000 until December 2009, Mr. Toledano was the President of Millennium 3 Capital, Inc., a private investment company, and he managed Millennium 3 Opportunity Fund, a venture capital fund.
 Mr. Toledano has served on boards of both public and private companies in various fields, including technology, software, real estate, energy and healthcare.